 2.1.5) Present in a booklet, alone on one page, the symbols that need to be found in the tablet, Say the words that represent the symbols aloud.

-2.1.6) Keep the booklet open while the participants navigate within the levels of the computerized tablet to find the symbols.
+2.1.6) Keep the booklet open while the participant navigates within the levels of the computerized tablet to find the symbols.

 2.1.7) Give as many verbal and physical prompts as needed during the practice portion, for example: “What category does this word belong to?”